YumnaAlansari/Mid-Term_Project_YumnaAlansari/README.md

 - category:  Theater's category

 ## Controller
-I have two basic packages under the controller, the first for implementation and the second for interfaces:
+There are two basic packages under the controller, the first for implementation and the second for interfaces:

 ### Cinema Controller
 I have five get requests under the cinema category: